maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 * services of Google LLC.
-The data processing takes place within the European Union and in compliance with data protection regulations.
-Although we can not guarantee that Google LLC stores your email address during the data processing.
+The data processing takes place in compliance with data protection regulations.
+Although we can not guarantee that Google LLC doesn’t store your email address during the data processing.

 ## § 6 Backup of your data